-The following table includes information about the Company's common stock that may be issued upon exercise of options, warrants and rights under all of the existing equity compensation plans and arrangements previously approved by security holders as of September 30, 2012:
+The following table includes information about the Company's common stock that may be issued upon exercise of options, warrants and rights under all of the existing equity compensation plans and arrangements previously approved by security holders as of September 30, 2013:

-Plan Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in column (a)) 1997 Stock Option Plan 27,500 \$9.320 2009 Incentive Compensation Plan 318,000 \$7.655 642,000 (b)
+Plan Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans 1997 Stock Option Plan 27,500 \$9.320 2009 Incentive Compensation Plan 318,000 \$7.655 642,000 (a)

-(b) Includes 160,000 of Class B securities
+(a) Includes 160,000 of Class B securities

-COMPARATIVE 5 YEAR CUMULATIVE RETURN GRAPH
+COMPARATIVE 5-YEAR CUMULATIVE RETURN GRAPH

-The following graph sets forth the cumulative total stockholder return (assuming reinvestment of dividends) to the Company's stockholders during the five-year period ended September 30, 2012, as well as the Wilshire Small Capitalization Index and the Dow Jones Heavy Construction Index.
-The stock performance assumes \$100 was invested on October 1, 2007.
+The following graph sets forth the cumulative total shareholder return (assuming reinvestment of dividends) to the Company's shareholders during the five-year period ended September 30, 2013, as well as the Wilshire Small Capitalization Index and the Dow Jones Heavy Construction Index.
+The stock performance assumes \$100 was invested on October 1, 2008.